AntociM/Hangman/README.md

 A raw of dashes will arise representing each letter of a random word to be guessed, within 6 tries.

-The player can introduce letters or words until out of tries or the word is guessed.
+The player can introduce letters or entire words until out of tries or the word is guessed.

 Game progress will be displayed all the time, represented by score, round number, lists of used letter and words.